Limber Health Introduces Expanded Outcomes Collection Platform > READ MORE

 At the inception of RTM, the codes were recognized solely by traditional Medicare and many Medicare Advantage plans.
 However, over time, there has been adoption from many commercial payors.

-The Bottom Line: To abide by rules and regulations of the codes (of which there are many), it is strongly recommended to work directly with an RTM company who has considered all of the associated Federal legal requirements.
-To learn more about the codes, recognized payors, and better understand the ROI for your organization, Reserve a Demo with a member of our team.
+To abide by rules and regulations of the Remote Therapeutic Monitoring codes, it is strongly recommended to work directly with an experienced RTM company who has considered all of the associated Federal legal requirements.
+To learn more about the RTM codes, recognized payors, and better understand the reimbursement ROI for your organization, Reserve a Demo of Limber Health's advanced RTM platform, designed to seamlessly integrate with your clinic's workflow to improve patient engagement and outcomes.

 Disclaimer: The Medicare billing advice provided here is solely for informational purposes and represents our interpretation of the Medicare guidelines.
 We strongly advise healthcare providers to consult the official Medicare guidelines and regulations, as they are subject to change and may differ from our interpretation.
 Providers are ultimately responsible for ensuring compliance with Medicare billing guidelines, and any decisions made based on the information provided here are made at their own risk.